Baby girl sitting on the floor playing with colourful toys

 Best for

-• Design-conscious families wanting a gym that looks good in the living room
+• Design-conscious parents wanting a gym that looks beautiful in the living room

-• Gift buyers looking for a premium newborn present
+• Gift-givers looking for a premium, memorable newborn present

-2. Ingenuity Cozy Spot Reversible Activity Gym 8.0/ 10 · Best for Style & Portability
+3. Ingenuity Cozy Spot Reversible Activity Gym 8.0/ 10 · Best for Tummy Time

 Ingenuity Cozy Spot Reversible Activity Gym